Power-Expected-Posterior Priors for Generalized Linear Models: Discussion

 The empirical results presented in this paper suggest that the proposed PEP priors outperform mixtures of $g$-priors in terms of introducing larger shrinkage to the inclusion probabilities of non-influential or partially influential predictors, thus, leading to more parsimonious solutions with comparable predictive accuracy.
-When comparing PEP priors with fixed ($\delta=n$) and random $\delta$ the results indicate that the former approach induces more stringent control in the inclusion of predictors.
+When comparing PEP priors with fixed $\delta=n$ and random $\delta$ the results indicate that the former approach induces more stringent control in the inclusion of predictors.
 Therefore, fixed PEP priors support simpler models which is a desirable feature when the number of covariates is large.
 Concerning the choice between the CR and the DR prior setups, we conclude in favour to the use of the latter since it is rather robust with respect to the fixed vs. random specification of $\delta$.

-In the near future, we aim to investigate further the theoretical properties of the PEP extensions.
-So far we have proofs, which are available in an earlier technical report \citep{Perrakis_Fouskakis_Ntzoufras_2015_draft}, that both extensions result in model selection consistency for the case of the Gaussian linear model.
-We intend to extend this work within the formal GLM framework, possibly overcoming the problem of analytical intractability through Laplace-based approximations.
-In addition, we are currently working on extensions of the PEP methodology to high-dimensional problems, that include the small $n$--large $p$ case, by incorporating shrinkage priors (e.g. ridge and LASSO procedures) into the PEP design.
-Finally, another promising alternative is to embody the expectation-maximization variable selection approach of \cite{Rockova_George_2014} within the PEP prior.
+In future research we plan to extend the PEP methodology to high-dimensional problems, including the small $n$--large $p$ case, by incorporating shrinkage priors (e.g. ridge and LASSO procedures) into the PEP design.
+Another promising alternative is to embody the expectation-maximization variable selection approach of \cite{Rockova_George_2014} within the PEP prior.